Tips for gardening in dry shade

 Selective pruning to let in more light works with deciduous trees, pine trees or thin older spruces, but don't do this if your evergreen is a perfect Christmas tree shape with branches down to ground level.
 Instead, mulch under the tree rather than disfigure it for the sake of a few impatiens or hostas underneath.

-You're most likely to find dry shade under trees with spreading, shallow roots, such as Norway maple, beech, and willow, and, of course, evergreen trees.
+You’re most likely to find dry shade under trees with shallow spreading roots, such as Norway maple, beech, willow, and evergreen trees.

 To give your plants the best possible chance under such conditions, water them regularly and fertilize more often than you normally would.